elmtree-askmo/cloudcannon-app/content/learn/biology/how-do-glycolipids-and-glycoproteins-contribute-to-cell-recognition.md

 url: /learn/biology/questions/how-do-glycolipids-and-glycoproteins-contribute-to-cell-recognition
 score: -1.0
 related_article1:
-    id: 167362
+    id: 167370
-    title: Explain the concept of selective permeability and its importance to cellular function.
+    title: >-
+        What is osmolarity and how does it impact osmotic pressure and cell function?
     subject: Biology
-    url: /learn/biology/questions/explain-the-concept-of-selective-permeability-and-its-importance-to-cellular-function
+    url: /learn/biology/questions/what-is-osmolarity-and-how-does-it-impact-osmotic-pressure-and-cell-function
 related_article2:
-    id: 167366
+    id: 167365
-    title: How does osmosis affect cell volume and what role does the semipermeable membrane play?
+    title: >-
+        Define tonicity and describe the effects of hypertonic, hypotonic, and isotonic solutions on cells.
     subject: Biology
-    url: /learn/biology/questions/how-does-osmosis-affect-cell-volume-and-what-role-does-the-semipermeable-membrane-play
+    url: /learn/biology/questions/define-tonicity-and-describe-the-effects-of-hypertonic-hypotonic-and-isotonic-solutions-on-cells
 related_article3:
-    id: 167356
+    id: 167364
-    title: How does the amphipathic nature of phospholipids contribute to membrane formation?
+    title: >-
+        Which types of molecules are able to diffuse across the cell membrane via simple diffusion?
     subject: Biology
-    url: /learn/biology/questions/how-does-the-amphipathic-nature-of-phospholipids-contribute-to-membrane-formation
+    url: /learn/biology/questions/which-types-of-molecules-are-able-to-diffuse-across-the-cell-membrane-via-simple-diffusion
 related_article4:
     id: 167369
+    title: >-
-    title: How do concentration gradients drive diffusion and contribute to cellular processes?
+        How do concentration gradients drive diffusion and contribute to cellular processes?
     subject: Biology
     url: /learn/biology/questions/how-do-concentration-gradients-drive-diffusion-and-contribute-to-cellular-processes
 related_article5:
-    id: 167367
+    id: 167370
+    title: >-
-    title: What is turgor pressure and how does it relate to osmosis in plant cells?
+        What is osmolarity and how does it impact osmotic pressure and cell function?
     subject: Biology
-    url: /learn/biology/questions/what-is-turgor-pressure-and-how-does-it-relate-to-osmosis-in-plant-cells
+    url: /learn/biology/questions/what-is-osmolarity-and-how-does-it-impact-osmotic-pressure-and-cell-function
 ---

 &nbsp;